You can find some of the best grocery deals in the least likely places, and that’s still the case with the pandemic happening all around us.

 Many think the foods sold at discount retailers are expired, but that’s not the case.
 Next time you’re in one of these stores, look for discounted high-end goods—they’re perfect for gift baskets and dinner parties!

-TIP: A quarter cow typically weighs 115 pounds, a half cow 230 pounds, and a full cow 460 pounds.
+PRO TIP: A quarter cow typically weighs 115 pounds, a half cow 230 pounds, and a full cow 460 pounds.

 3. Get spices at the Asian supermarket.

 The cheapest cumin at Walmart is a generic brand and costs $2.44.
 You’ll find the same spice for at least a dollar less at your local Asian market.
-The variety of spices is better too; you may just need to buy refillable containers since a lot of them come in bags versus bottles.
+The variety of spices is better too; you may just need to buy refillable containers since a lot of them come in bags instead of bottles.

 4. Fresh vegetables are also cheap at Asian markets.